jimxshaw/loglib/README.md

 1) Get the record's entry in the index file, which states the position of the record in the store file.
 2) Read the record at that position in the store file.

-An index file is can be quite small (compared to store file that has the actual data) as it only requires two fields, the offset and stored position of a record.
-An index file is smal enough that it can be added to a memory-map file and have operation on the file as fast as in-memory data operations.
+An index file is can be quite small (compared to the store file that has the actual data) as it only requires two fields, the offset and the record's stored position.
+An index file is small enough that it can be added to a memory-map file and have operations on the file as fast as in-memory data operations.

 Historically, logs are filled with text for humans to read but over time more and more logs are binary-encoded messages meant for other applications to read.